-A safety check of the turnout must be made by the Steward and the Veterinarian before the start of Marathon and during the 10-minute hold at the end of the Transfer Section (Option 1) or Section A (Option 2).
+A safety check of the turnout must be made before the start of Marathon and during the 10-minute hold at the end of the Transfer Section (Option

+1) or Section A (Option 2).

 At ADS-recognized events, the format of the required safety check at the Rest Stop is at the discretion of the President of Jury and Technical Delegate, under the direction of the Ground Jury.